-Morning: Start your day by attempting to scale Historic Absecon Lighthouse’s 228 steps to its summit where breathtaking panoramic views of Atlantic City, the Atlantic Ocean and its surroundings await.
-Located one block off of the Boardwalk at Rhode Island and Pacific Avenues, Absecon Lighthouse, which originally opened in 1857 and helped aid mariners navigate the tricky Jersey shoreline, is the tallest such structure in New Jersey at 171 feet and still has its original first-order Fresnel Lens in place.
+Day One - Morning: Start your day by attempting to scale Historic Absecon Lighthouse’s 228 steps to its summit where breathtaking panoramic views of Atlantic City, the Atlantic Ocean and its surroundings await.
+Located one block off the Boardwalk at Rhode Island and Pacific Avenues, Absecon Lighthouse, which originally opened in 1857 and helped aid mariners navigate the tricky Jersey shoreline, is the tallest such structure in New Jersey at 171 feet and still has its original first-order Fresnel Lens in place.

-Afternoon: The most famous historical treasure in Atlantic City is its Boardwalk.
-Originally built in 1870 in order to help adjacent hotels keep pesky sand out of their lobbies, the Boardwalk spans 5.5 miles in length while 1.5 miles of which stretches into the neighboring town of Ventnor.
-Many other historical structures may be found along the Boardwalk.
+Day One - Afternoon: The most famous historical treasure in Atlantic City is its Boardwalk.
+Built in 1870 in order to help adjacent hotels keep sand out of their lobbies, the Boardwalk spans 5.5 miles in length and is the nation’s oldest boardwalk.

-Boardwalk Hall, constructed in 1929 and once known as Atlantic City Convention Hall, with its 137-foot-high barrel vaulted ceiling was once the world’s largest clear span space at the time of its opening.
-Boardwalk Hall is also home to the world’s largest pipe organ, the Midmer-Losh, which has 449 ranks of pipes derived from 314 stops – 230 flues and 84 reeds.
+Jim Whelan Boardwalk Hall, constructed in 1929 and once known as Atlantic City Convention Hall, with its 137-foot-high barrel vaulted ceiling was once the world’s largest clear span space at the time of its opening.
+The Hall is also home to the world’s largest pipe organ, the Midmer-Losh, which has 449 ranks of pipes derived from 314 stops – 230 flues and 84 reeds.
 Tours and recitals are held daily starting mid-May through September.